ramprasadregmi/javascript_training/readMe.md

-This repository contains the trainingo f javascript of 30 Days
+This repository contains the traning  of javascript of 30 Days